sanderfrenken/battledom-site/content/presskit/index.md

 Battledom is best described as an RTS-lite game that involves resource management and real time battles.

+In Battledom you can play on large maps of 300*300 tiles with hundreds of soldiers to control and battle with.
+Next to that, you can deploy siege weapons and control them directly to target enemies.

+You can design your own soldiers, where the equipment (including weapons, armour and shields) deployed determines the stats of your soldiers.
+There are more than 1000 different assets that one can equip on their soldiers.

-It is designed with mobile/ tablet usage on top of mind.
+Battledom is designed with mobile/ tablet usage on top of mind.
 One can play Battledom for short periods of time and still make progress, while longer periods of time can also be spent continuously.

+The resource management is based on idle game mechanics, with the addition that one can actively engage to speed up the resource gathering.

 I see Battledom as an homage to the classic RTS genre, but designed with mobile gaming in mind.

+Battledom is fully written in Swift, leveraging [SpriteKit](https://developer.apple.com/documentation/spritekit/) and [GamePlayKit](https://developer.apple.com/documentation/gameplaykit) for game related mechanics and rendering.
+Part of the toolset that I have written to develop Battledom is opensourced (see [here](https://sanderfrenken.github.io/battledom-site/presskit/#selected-articles)).

+Using native Apple language allows me to deliver a very performant system and potentially allows for easy portability to MacOS and tvOS.

 ## History